damianhakert/damianhakert.github.io/source/posts/2016-12-07-gitlab-8-14-webcast.html.md

 > "So, this really complex, life changing feature was broken down into three releases of the minimal viable change."

-Read Mark's blog post on how we shipped Review Apps.

 ### [33:50] Other improvements & what's next

 ## Q&A